fabionoris/allure2practitest/README.md

 # Allure Report to PractiTest Converter

-This script simplifies the process of converting an Allure report into a format compatible with PractiTest or similar tools.
+Script to simplify the process of converting an Allure report into a format compatible with PractiTest or similar tools.

 ## Usage